AlexanderVidev/CasinoWarGame/README.md

 # CasinoWarGame
-Project of a casino war card game I did in college in CIS18A
+Project of a casino war card game